Penrith Panthers: Ground

 Penrith Stadium during the 2023 World Club Challenge.

 The Panthers have played their home games at Penrith Stadium since their entry into the NSWRFL in 1967.
-Due to renovations and a complete stadium upgrade scheduled to take place during the 2025 season.
-The Panthers will play at CommBank Stadium in Parramatta, before returning to the new Penrith Stadium in 2026.
+Due to renovations and a complete stadium upgrade scheduled to take place during the 2025 and 2026 seasons.
+The Panthers will play at CommBank Stadium in Parramatta, before returning to the new Penrith Stadium (named HelloWorld Stadium for sponsorship purposes) in 2027.